-- (E) Determine any other short-term and longer-term actions to be taken to mitigate or stop any leaks; and - 265.259(b)(6) (F) Within 30 days after the notification that the action leakage rate has been exceeded, submit to the Director the results of the analyses specified in sections 13(j)(ii)(C), (D) and (E) of this Chapter, the results of actions taken, and actions planned.
-Monthly thereafter, as long as the flow rate in the leak detection system exceeds the action leakage rate, the owner or operator must submit to the Director a report summarizing the results of any remedial actions taken and actions planned. - 265.259(c) (iii) To make the leak and/or remediation determinations in sections 13(j)(ii)(C), (D) and (E) of this Chapter, the owner or operator must: - 265.259(c)(1)(i) (A) Conduct the following activities: - \dots (I) Assess the source of liquids and amounts of liquids by source, - ...(ii) (II) Conduct a fingerprint, hazardous constituent, or other analyses of the liquids in the leak detection system to identify the source of liquids and possible location of any leaks, and the hazard and mobility of the liquid; and - ...(iii) (III) Assess the seriousness of any leaks in terms of potential for escaping into the environment; or - 265.259(c)(2) (B) Document why such assessments are not needed. - 265.260 (k) MONITORING AND INSPECTION. - (i) An owner or operator required to have a leak detection system under Section 13(e) of this Chapter must record the amount of liquids removed from each leak detection system sump at least once each week during the active life and closure period. - 265/Subpart M Section 14.
-LAND TREATMENT - 265.270 (a) APPLICABILITY. - (i) The regulations in Section 14 of this Chapter apply to owners and operators of hazardous waste land treatment facilities, except as Section 1(a) of this Chapter provides otherwise. - 265.271 (b) RESERVED. - 265.272 (C) GENERAL OPERATING REQUIREMENTS. - 265.272(a) (i) Hazardous waste must not be placed in or on a land treatment facility unless the waste can be made less hazardous or nonhazardous by degradation, transformation, or immobilization processes occurring in or on the soil. - 265.272(b) (ii) The owner or operator must design, construct, operate, and maintain a run-on control system capable of preventing flow onto the active portions of the facility during peak discharge from at least a 25-year storm. - 265.272(c) (iii) The owner or operator must design, construct, operate, and maintain a run-off management system capable of collecting and controlling a water volume at least equivalent to a 24-hour, 25-year storm.
+(E) of this Chapter, the results of actions taken, and actions planned.
+Monthly thereafter, as long as the flow rate in the leak detection system exceeds the action leakage rate, the owner or operator must submit to the Director a report summarizing the results of any remedial actions taken and actions planned.

+265.259(c) (iii) To make the leak and/or remediation determinations in sections 13(j)(ii)(C), (D) and (E) of this Chapter, the owner or operator must:

+265.259(c)(1)(i) (A) Conduct the following activities:

+...(i) (I) Assess the source of liquids and amounts of liquids by source,

+- ...(ii) (II) Conduct a fingerprint, hazardous constituent, or other analyses of the liquids in the leak detection system to identify the source of liquids and possible location of any leaks, and the hazard and mobility of the liquid; and - ...(iii) (III) Assess the seriousness of any leaks in terms of potential for escaping into the environment; or

+(B) Document why such assessments are not needed.

+0 (k) MONITORING AND INSPECTION.

+(i) An owner or operator required to have a leak detection system under Section 13(e) of this Chapter must record the amount of liquids removed from each leak detection system sump at least once each week during the active life and closure period.

+265/Subpart M Section 14.
+LAND TREATMENT

+(i) The regulations in Section 14 of this Chapter apply to owners and operators of hazardous waste land treatment facilities, except as Section 1(a) of this Chapter provides otherwise.

+265.271 (b) RESERVED.

+265.272 (c) GENERAL OPERATING REQUIREMENTS.

+- 265.272(a) (i) Hazardous waste must not be placed in or on a land treatment facility unless the waste can be made less hazardous or nonhazardous by degradation, transformation, or immobilization processes occurring in or on the soil. - 265.272(b) (ii) The owner or operator must design, construct, operate, and maintain a run-on control system capable of preventing flow onto the active portions of the facility during peak discharge from at least a 25-year storm. - 265.272(c) (iii) The owner or operator must design, construct, operate, and maintain a run-off management system capable of collecting and controlling a water volume at least equivalent to a 24-hour, 25-year storm. - 265.272(d) (iv) Collection and holding facilities (e.g., tanks or basins) associated with run-on and run-off control systems must be emptied or otherwise managed expeditiously after storms to maintain design capacity of the system. - 265.272(e) (v) If the treatment zone contains particulate matter which may be subject to wind dispersal, the owner or operator must manage the unit to control wind dispersal.